Help file related to the PET 2001 Emulator.

 Beyond simple, Atari-style joysticks there is also support for the TexElec serial interface for a single SNES gamepad.
 Mind that browsers may handle gamepads with various success, which may be especially an issue with the full range of SNES buttons.

-Finally, there’s an option to reroute any joystick input to the keyboard, where directions translate to the numeric keypad (left: “4”, right: “6”, etc) and the fire button to “A”.
-And yet another one, where the fire button is mapped to SHIFT, just to have them most frequent used input schemes covered.
+Finally, there’s are options to reroute any joystick input to the keyboard, where directions translate to the numeric keypad (left: “4”, right: “6”, etc) and the fire button to either “A”, SHIFT, or SPACE.
 This works also with the emulated keyboard joystick, which may come handy, if your computer doesn’t feature a numeric keypad.
+(A small indicator below the joystick icon provides feedback for any rerouted keyboard activity.)

 Sadly, there’s no good way for the emulator to “know”, which kind of connection/wiring scheme might be expected by a particular program.
 Open the Joystick Settings by clicking the joystick icon next to the sound controls to select any of the supported adapter schemes.